-- f.
-Press and release PROG.
-"SP-7B" and "AUTO-IDLE MINUTES" shows in the display, along with the preset time. - g.
-Press bown by to set the minutes the fryer stays idle before the Auto-idle is enabled; 60 the maximum, OFF the minimum.
-Ex: "30" in the display means, if product is not cooked in that frypot for 30 minutes, the control automatically activates the idle setpoint temperature, programmed above. - h.
+- e.
+Change the idle setpoint temperature, by pressing - f.
 Press and release PROG .
-"SP-7C" and "GO IDLE AT MELT EXIT?" shows in display. - i.
-Press DOWN DOWN to toggle from NO to YES, or vice versa.
-With "YES" in the display, the fryer automatically enters the Idle Mode once the Melt Mode is exited.
+"SP-7B" and "AUTO-IDLE MINUTES" show in the display, along with the preset time. - g.
+Press to set the minutes the fryer stays idle before the Auto-idle is enabled; 60 the maximum, OFF the minimum.
+Ex., "30" in the display means, if product is not cooked in that frypot for 30 minutes, the control automatically activates the idle setpoint temperature, programmed above. - h.
+Press and release PROG .
+"SP-7C" and "GO IDLE AT MELT EXIT?" show in display. - i.
+Press value of the display, the fryer automatically enters the Idle Mode once the Melt Mode is exited.

-Filter Tracking Enabled (Sp-8)
+Filter Tracking Enabled (SP-8)

 The controls can be set to signal the operator when the shortening needs filtering.
 The Filter Tracking must be enabled to program the number of Cook Cycles between filtering procedures.
-(See Filter Cycles section 2-2.)
+(See Filter Cycles paragraph 3-16.)

 - a.
 Follow steps 1 and 2 above. - b.
-Press and release PROG until "SP-8" and "FILTER TRACKING ENABLED" flashes on the display, along with "1,0FF". - c.
-To enable the filter tracking, press DOWN LIP to toggle the display from "1,OFF", to "2,MIXED", to "3,GLOBAL", or "4SCHED".
+Press and release PROG until "SP-8" and "FILTER TRACKING ENABLED" flash on the display, along with "1,OFF". - c.
+To enable the filter tracking, press to toggle the display from "1,OFF", to "2,MIXED", or, "3,GLOBAL".